Skip to main content

 Transformation & Innovation

-The 2018-2022 AAO Strategic Plan includes three goals, 1) Promote and Defend Our Specialty, 2) Engage and Delight Our Members and 3) Drive Transformation and Innovation.
+The AAO Strategic Plan includes three goals: 1) Promote and Defend Our Specialty, 2) Engage and Delight Our Members, and 3) Drive Transformation and Innovation.
 One of the objectives defined to support Drive Transformation and Innovation is to explore partnerships and collaborations that can add scale and speed to advancing the success of AAO members.
-These partnerships and collaborations may include: endorsements, new programs and support of industry entrepreneurs.
+These partnerships and collaborations may include endorsements, new programs, and support of industry entrepreneurs.

 Recognizing that capital may be needed to bring some initiatives to life, the AAO 2019 House of Delegates established the Innovation & Transformation Fund with a dual purpose to support the goal of “Drive Transformation and Innovation” and 2) drive non-dues revenue.
 The long-term vision of increasing non-dues revenue is to diversify revenue sources for AAO to reduce reliance on member dues.

-The fund is governed by the AAO Board of Trustees (BOT) who appointed the Business Development Task Force to oversee the initiative.
-The Task Force is comprised of four Trustees, one New & Younger Member (voting members), AAO CEO and a Venture Capital Consultant (non-voting members) who meet frequently to vet opportunities and report quarterly to the BOT and annually to the House of Delegates.
-AAO Growth & Transformation staff lead the development of programs with oversight from the Business Development Task Force.
-This is a long-term initiative with three phases:
+The fund is governed by the AAO Board of Trustees (BOT) who appointed the Business Development Committee to oversee the initiative.
+The BDC is comprised of four Trustees, and the following non-voting members: AAO CEO (ex-officio), AAO VP of Strategy and Innovation, AAO VP of Finance & Accounting and a Venture Capital Consultant who meet frequently to vet opportunities and report quarterly to the BOT and annually to the House of Delegates.

 Endorsements